moneroguides/1x02-setting-up-your-own-node/script.md

 Before you continue: be sure that you understand the risks, if any, associated with hosting your own node.
 These may be different depending on where in the world you live.

-In order to hide your use of the Monero network, the best ways of doing so are through a trustworthy virtual proxy networks (VPNs), The Onion Routing (Tor) Project or Invisible Internet Project (I2P).
-Please skip to the next video if you have any concerns; if you still want to host your own node and support the network, we will be demonstrating a method via VPN in the final video **Using Monero with enhanced privacy**.
+In order to hide your use of the Monero network, the best ways of doing so are through the use of either a trustworthy virtual proxy network (VPN), The Onion Routing Project (Tor) or Invisible Internet Project (I2P).
+Please skip to the next video if you have any concerns; if you still want to host your own node and support the network, we'll be demonstrating a method via VPN in the final video **Using Monero with enhanced privacy**.

 Best practice is not timeless.
 There are always developments in the Monero ecosystem, all of which go toward creating a better user experience for the Monero community.

 ### HARWARE RECOMMENDATIONS

-Running your node 24/7 is of most benifit to the Monero network and for most, it's not practical or environmentally friendly to run nodes on powerful and ineffcient machines.
+Running your node 24/7 is of most benefit to the Monero network and for most, it's not practical or environmentally friendly to run nodes on powerful and inefficient machines.

-It is for this reason we would primarily like to reccomend the use of low powered and effcient architechture like the "system on chip" (SOC) designs from AMD and Intel.
+It's for this reason we'd recommend the use of low powered, efficient architechture like the "system on a chip" (SOC) designs from AMD and Intel.

 Generally speaking the Rasberry Pi and other ARM based systems would be ideal for something like this.
 However, it is in fact not the best platform for running the Monero daemon.
 This is because the hardware lacks support for the "Advanced Encryption Standard" (AES) instruction set.
 The major dissadvantage is drastically longer sync times.
-Typically, only systems with x86 architecture will benifit from this instruction set.
+Typically, only systems with x86 architecture will benefit from this instruction set.

 The Monero daemon can require between 1 and 2 GB of memory to run.
 So any system should ideally have around 4GB of memory.

-If you are planning on using a single board computer like the Raspberry Pi and are feeling adventurous, we would recommend this [guide](https://moneroecosystem.org/pinode-xmr/) published by the good folk from the monero-ecosystem work-group. be aware that there may be a more up to date version when you watch this video.
+If you're planning on using a single board computer like the Raspberry Pi and are feeling adventurous, we would recommend [this guide](https://moneroecosystem.org/pinode-xmr/) published by the good folk from the monero-ecosystem work-group.
+Be aware that there may be a more up to date version when you watch this video.

 ### DOWNLOADING THE MONERO SOFTWARE